xenondevs/Docs/docs/nova/addon/items/creating-items.md

 !!! info "Item Model Definitions - Minecraft Wiki"

     Item Model Defintions are a 1.21.4 feature.
-You may interested in the [Minecraft wiki page](https://minecraft.wiki/w/Items_model_definition) on this topic.
+You may be interested in the [Minecraft wiki page](https://minecraft.wiki/w/Items_model_definition) on this topic.

 Nova offers a DSL builder for creating item model definitions: